 - Strathmore University

-The Smart Food campaign takes on two different approaches targeting two key audiences:
+The Smart Food initiative takes two approaches targeting key audiences:

 1. Promoting dietary diversity and utilization of Smart Food in rural communities of Kenya

-ICRISAT, in collaboration with the Egerton University, KALRO and the county departments of agriculture and health and partners, is working in six counties in Kenya – Busia, Siaya, Elgeyo Marakwet, Kitui, Makueni and Tharaka Nithi to promote dietary diversity and consumption of Smart Food.
+ICRISAT, in collaboration with the Egerton University, KALRO and the county departments of agriculture and health and partners, is working in six counties in Kenya, including Busia, Siaya, Elgeyo Marakwet, Kitui, Makueni and Tharaka Nithi to promote dietary diversity and consumption of Smart Food.
 Some of the current activities include:

 - Nutrition education of county government staff and community leaders